Skip to main content

 • It was minted in T_mint by Alice.
 (Steps 2, 3.)

-• It is one of exactly six commitments produced by that mint, the others being cms[0..5] \ cm.
+• It is one of N* (here 16) commitments folded into the tree by that mint, the others being cms[] \ cm.
 (Step 4.)

-• He learns nothing else about the other notes – not their individual values, not their recipients, not their flavors.
+• He learns nothing else about the other notes – not their individual values, not their recipients, not their flavors, not which are live and which are padding.
 Each cm_j is hiding under a fresh rho_j he does not have.

 This is the unlinkability promise made concrete: each recipient can pin down their own slice and the batch total, without learning anything about siblings.